Q: When did you first decide to become a writer?

 Q: What would your advice be for someone who wanted to be a writer?

 A: Live.
 Have lots of adventures.
 Travel.
 Talk to people – different kinds of people.
 Laugh.
 Cry.
 Fall in love.
 Fall out of love.
 Cry some more.
 Read lots of books – different types of books by lots of different writers.
 Finish what you start.
 You’re not a writer until you get to the end of your story.
-No matter how beautifully written it is, a half-written story is not really a story at all.
+No matter how beautifully written it is, a half-told story is not really a story at all.

 Q: What advice do you have for anyone wanting to be an illustrator?

 A: Draw, draw, draw.
 Then do some more drawing.
 Go to art college if you can.
 It’s fun.
 You’ll meet people like you there.
 Read lots of books, watch lots of movies, go to as many exhibitions as you can.
 The more stuff that goes into your head the better.
-Its all fuel.
+It’s all fuel.

 Q: Have any of your books been made into films or TV?